Quantum Architecture Search with Unsupervised Representation Learning

 \subsubsection{Decoder}

-The decoder takes the sampled latent variables $Z$ as input to reconstruct both the adjacency matrix $A$ and the gate matrix $X = [X^t, X^q]$, where $X^t$ encodes the gate types and $X^q$ encodes the qubits on which the gates act.
+The decoder takes the sampled latent variables $Z$ as input to reconstruct both the adjacency matrix $A$ and the gate matrix $X = [X^t, X^q]$, where $X^t$ corresponds to the one-hot encoding of the gate type for each node, and $X^q$ encodes the qubit positions associated with each gate.
 The generative process is summarized as follows:

 where both $F_{1}$ and $F_{2}$ are trainable linear functions.